charles-abreu/GReMLIN/README.md

 The program is run by the python script called "gremlin.py".
-To use GReMLIN, simply type "python3 gremlin.py", using the parameters -d followed by the name of a directory contaning many PDB valid files, and -o followed by thename of a output directory to save the results, as shown below
+To use GReMLIN, simply type "python3 gremlin.py", using the parameters -d followed by the name of a directory contaning many PDB valid files, and -o followed by the name of a output directory to save the results, as shown below

-**python3 gemlin.py -d datesets/ricin -o outputDir/**
+**python3 gemlin.py -d datesets/ricin/ -o outputDir/**

 ### 3. Results